ardislu/cloudflare-workers/README.md

 ## qr

 Generates a QR code for the value passed to the endpoint.
-Note: set the `type` property in `wrangler.toml` to `webpack` to use `require`.

 ### Usage